symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     Secret; h(proof)
     Network; Public Chain

-6. Alice announces the :ref:`SecretProofTransaction <secret-proof-transaction>` **TX3** to the **public network**.
+6. Alice announces the :ref:`secretprooftransaction` **TX3** to the **public network**.
 This transaction defines the encrypting algorithm used, the original proof and the secret:

 .. csv-table::
     :header: "TX3 Property", "Value"